ert47896/taipei-bus-radar/README.md

 This website is built with realtime Taipei City bus data from [Transport Data wXchange](https://tdx.transportdata.tw/).
 Features include:
-* Show realtime bus locations and operation information (include speed, platenumber, route number, route origin and destination and estimated time of arrival)
+* Show realtime buses location and operation information(include speed, platenumber, route number, route origin and destination and estimated time of arrival)
 * Show the pass by routes for selected bus station
 * Show the bus stations informantion according the address which user inputed